Skip to Content

 And the city has been aware of the consequences for vulnerable pedestrians and cyclists in the absence of street safety redesigns for years.

-In 2019, then-DOT Commissioner Polly Trottenberg told the City Council that population increases in formally industrial areas as a reason for the 25 cyclist fatalities so far that year — a bit of victim-blaming.
+In 2019, then-DOT Commissioner Polly Trottenberg told the City Council that population increases in industrial areas as a reason for the 25 cyclist fatalities so far that year — a bit of victim-blaming.

-“In areas that were formally industrial – lot of trucks, lot of heavy construction activity – that are becoming residential where cycling is more popular, we’re unfortunately seeing a lot of collisions with cyclists and trucks,” she said at the time.
+“In areas that were formerly industrial – lot of trucks, lot of heavy construction activity – that are becoming residential where cycling is more popular, we’re unfortunately seeing a lot of collisions with cyclists and trucks,” she said at the time.
 Yet Morgan Avenue remained unsafe.

 Vidal's death prompted Transportation Alternatives and local activists to start the Make Morgan Safe campaign, which asks for a protected bike lane on the avenue between Flushing and Meeker as well as new loading zones to ensure that trucks do not park on the bike lanes and on sidewalks.
 One of the original organizers said he was frustrated to hear that three years later, someone else suffered the same fate.